johnkou97/johnkou97.github.io/_projects/exomoons.md

 <div class="caption">
     The radial velocity data generated from the exoplanet module for a moon of 80 Earth masses and a period of 10 days with added noise of 500m/s.
 The blue line represents the posterior, after fitting the Bayesian model, with the 16th and 84th percentile.
 </div>

+In the next figure we simulate a moon with 60 Earth masses and the same orbital period but with reduced noise (250 m/s).
+The Bayesian model is able to detect the moon, although the period is not as well constrained as in the previous case.
+It is important to note that the reduced noise allowed for a detection that would not be possible with the higher noise level.
+Reduced noise significantly improves detection capabilities, even for smaller moons, highlighting the value of technological advancements.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">